padogrid/bundle-hazelcast-3n4n5-k8s-oc_helm/README-PROM.md

 Start Hazelcast.
 See instructions in [bundle-hazelcast-4-k8s-oc_helm](README.md).

-:exclamation: Hazelcast must be started after the above steps have been completed.
+❗️ Hazelcast must be started after the above steps have been completed.
 Otherwise, you may not see Hazelcast metrics.

 ## 6. Access the metrics